-He is an active member of the Massachusetts Association of School Superintendents (MASS).
+He was an active member of the Massachusetts Association of School Superintendents (MASS).
 He serves on the MASS Finance Task Force and its Legislative Committee.
-He is also one of two Superintendents representing MASS on the Board of Directors of the Massachusetts Interscholastic Athletic Association (MIAA).
+He was also one of two Superintendents representing MASS on the Board of Directors of the Massachusetts Interscholastic Athletic Association (MIAA).

 In 2005 Mr. Lyons completed 24 years of service on the Arlington Board of Selectmen, being first elected in 1981.
 He was elected Chairman of the Board of Selectmen by his colleagues five times.

 During his tenure he also served as Chairman of the Town of Arlington’s Affordable Housing Task Force, and served as Chairman of the Massachusetts Municipal Association’s Task Force on Housing and Land Use.

 Mr. Lyons was the first 18-year-old in the country elected to a town or city position when he was elected to the Arlington School Committee in March of 1972.
 He served on the Arlington School Committee through 1979, elected as Board Chairman in 1977.

 Mr. Lyons was President of the Massachusetts Selectmen’s Association in 2000.
 He served on the Massachusetts Municipal Association Board of Directors from 1986-1990 and again from 1994 to 2005.
 He was a member of the Governor’s Local Government Advisory Council from 1994 to 2005.